 Paul enjoys a broad legal practice centered on qualification, operation and governance of tax-exempt organizations.
 Paul also leads the firm’s internal investigations and whistleblower practice, advises closely held businesses on matters of corporate governance and structure, and maintains an active but limited tax controversy practice.
 Several of Paul’s clients have appeared on the Inc. magazine list of America’s 500 most rapidly growing closely held businesses.

 Before establishing Dostart Hannink & Coveney LLP in 1994, Paul chaired the tax department of the law firm then called Gray Cary Ames & Frye (since merged into DLA).
 Paul has also chaired the San Diego County Bar Association Tax Section, and the Tax Exempt Organizations Committee of the State Bar of California; he is currently a committee officer of the American Bar Association Section of Taxation.
 Paul has contributed to three legal treatises (tax exempt organizations, pension plans, litigation forms), and to two non-legal books (business ethics, life lessons from sports).
 He has authored or co-authored over 50 articles focused on taxation and enterprise governance.

 Paul’s CPA-qualifying experience was with the Congressional agency now called the United States Government Accountability Office.
 Paul participated on several GAO teams conducting performance audits of various federal programs.
 One such audit earned the Rockefeller Public Service Award.
 Paul’s GAO training and experience provided part of the foundation for the internal investigations, whistleblower and tax litigation components of his law practice.
-Paul has testified as an expert witness at deposition and in court, and is listed as counsel in over 20 reported opinions before federal and California courts and boards.
+Paul has testified as an expert witness at deposition, in court, and before the California Legislature; he is listed as counsel in over 20 reported opinions before federal and California courts and boards.